c2corg/c2c_ui/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Français autorisé, deutsch erlaubt, autorizzato italiano :gift::heart:
+Français autorisé, deutsch erlaubt, autorizzato italiano

 **To Reproduce**
 Steps to reproduce the behavior: